Milorad Dodik: Sanctions

 The British government imposed sanctions on Dodik in April 2022, along with the United States in 2023, for allegedly undermining the territorial integrity of Bosnia and Herzegovina and the Dayton Peace Agreement.
 In September 2025, the Slovenian Government barred Dodik from entering the country over his refusal to relinquish the presidency of Republika Srpska despite a court order.
 In reprisal, the government of Republika Srpska barred entry to Slovenian president, Nataša Pirc Musar, and foreign affairs minister, Tanja Fajon.

 In October 2025, the United States lifted the sanctions on Dodik, allegedly after several close allies of U.S. president Donald Trump pushed for a lifting of the sanctions, including MAGA influencer Laura Loomer and first-term Trump administration officials Rudy Giuliani and Michael Flynn.
 Sanctions were also lifted on Dodik's close allies, including high-ranking SNSD members Željka Cvijanović, Radovan Višković and Siniša Karan, as well as NSRS speaker Nenad Stevandić.
+In April 2026, Dodik filed a lawsuit against the U.S. government in Florida, alleging that sanctions against him were motivated by his open support for Trump.